Does this test have other names?

 Why do I need this test?

-Stools that contain blood or mucus
+Stools that have blood or mucus in them

 Severe stomach pain or cramping